Dating doesn’t have to stop during the quarantine

 8. Organize a Singles Zoom Party or Game Night

-This one requires a little initiative and some single friends, but it can be a great way to meet other single people in your network if you tell your friends to invite their friends.
+This one requires a little initiative and some single friends, but it can be a great way to meet other single people in your network if you tell your friends to invite their single friends.

 A great source of “irreverent online games” is Jackbox.
 These are easy-to-play online games that are ideal during the quarantine.
 Many incorporate trivia questions, but wrapped in a theme such as a murder-mystery.
 Jackbox is available on Mac, PC, and almost every major mobile device and game console.
 There is a cost to the games though, but it’s worth it.